Police Contact and Intervention

 Properly identified law enforcement officers will be permitted to interview students on school premises as suspects or witnesses if the law enforcement officer has legal authority to conduct the interview, which includes: a warrant, court order, parent/guardian consent, or in exigent circumstances.
 If the law enforcement officer has a warrant, court order, parent/guardian consent, or exigent circumstances exist, the principal or designee shall accommodate the interview in a way that causes the least possible disruption to the school process and gives the student appropriate privacy.

 Except in situations where the student is a suspected victim of child abuse, the school must immediately call the student’s parents.
 Efforts to contact parents must include calling all numbers listed on an emergency card and any number supplied by the student.
-Parents must be given reasonable opportunity to come to the school and be present for any police interview.
+Parents must be given a reasonable opportunity to come to the school and be present for any police interview.
 If a parent cannot be found, the school site should offer the student the option of having an adult of their choice from the school available during an interview.
 In cases where the principal or designee is unable to contact the student’s parent/guardian before the interview begins, the principal or designee shall notify the parent/guardian as soon as practicable after the law enforcement officer has interviewed the student on school premises.
 (SFUSD Board Policy 5145.11)

 State law and SF Ordinance require that prior to a custodial interrogation, and before the waiver of any Miranda rights, police shall allow a student 17 years of age or younger to consult with legal counsel in person, by telephone, or by video conference.
 The consultation may not be waived.
 (Welfare & Institutions Code Section 625.6; SF Administrative Code Chapter 96C).